RDXiaoLu/MambaCoral-DiffDet/README.md

 - Data augmentation using diffusion models
 - Knowledge distillation for marine biology applications

+---

 ## ✨ Contributions & 📬 Contact Us
 We welcome contributions to improve this dataset and code!
 Feel free to:

 - Report issues or bugs.
 - Submit pull requests for any enhancements.
 - Email us directly at [luzhaoxuan@smail.fjut.edu.cn].

+---

+## 🙏 Acknowledgments

+We would like to express our gratitude to **Ultralytics** for their outstanding contributions to the field of computer vision and deep learning, which have greatly influenced our work.

+Additionally, we want to thank **Roboflow** and their dataset available at [Roboflow Universe - Coral](https://universe.roboflow.com/roboflow-100/coral-lwptl).
+Their resources have been invaluable in helping us develop and improve our model.